ashketchupppp/sysdev2coursework/README.md

 This is the main repository for our systems development 2 code.

-For a guide on how to use github, go here http://guides.github.com/activities/hello-world
+For a guide on how to use github, go here http://guides.github.com/activities/hello-world For a guide on how to use github in Visual Studio Code, go here https://code.visualstudio.com/docs/introvideos/versioncontrol

 How you should use github is: